AdobeDocs/analytics-2.0-apis/tags.md

   -d '{REQUESTJSON}'
 ```
 The above curl command requests the following:
-* Retrieves first page of 3 tags for the current company
+* Retrieve specific page with query param `page`
+* Retrieve specific number of tags in a page with query param `limit`

 ### Example Response